 The San Diego State University’s School of Art and Design teaches students the practice of art, art history, and design with a focus on theoretical and historical study.
 Unlike the Art Institute, SDSU offers classes in drawing, sculpting, painting, interior design, and graphic design skills.
 If your child is more interested in fashion or the culinary arts, this school wouldn’t be be a good fit.
 SDSU students often go on to become architectural, interior, and landscape designers, digital artists, professionals in advertising, and many more exciting fields.

 The University of San Diego’s College of Arts and Science offers a total of 28 majors and 34 minors, with many of these focusing on the arts.
 The small classroom size, about half the size of normal university classes, makes it easier for students to interact with each other and their teacher.
 The programs also provide a variety of projects that put students in real-world situations to prepare them for future careers.
+Located just outside Mission Valley, the college is close to downtown, the beach, and world-class shopping.

 Potential Art Careers